How to Use the Command 'do-release-upgrade' (with examples)

 sudo do-release-upgrade

-• do-release-upgrade: This is the main command responsible for initiating the upgrade process.
+• do-release-upgrade: This is the core command that triggers the upgrade process to the latest stable release.

 Example output: